redhog/InfiniteGlass/docs/LIBRARY.md

 Call an event handler once when a property with a particular name is first set on a window.

-`window.send(destination_window, client_type, *values)` send a client
+`window.send(destination_window, client_type, *values)` send a
-message to a window. client_type should be an atom name as a string, values will be converted the same way as for window properties.
+`ClientMessage` to a window. `client_type` should be an atom name as a string, values will be converted the same way as for window properties.